Birely, Hillman & Streaker: History

-Buyout and demise
+Buyout and closure

 In 1888, Charles Hillman and his three sons Bart, Josiah and Jonathan bought out the other two partners, Jacob Birely and David Streaker, and the firm became known as the Charles Hillman Ship & Engine Building Company, or just Hillman & Sons.
 The Hillmans had recognized the need for the firm to make the move to iron shipbuilding, and they quickly set up a plant for the manufacture of tugboat engines, which commenced production in 1889.
 By 1893 the company was ready to launch its first iron steamer, the Anthony B. Groves, for the Baltimore and Philadelphia Steamboat Company.

-Unfortunately, delays in the construction of a torpedo boat for the US Navy, the USS MacKenzie, bankrupted the new company in 1899.
-Hillman & Sons thus became another victim of the "naval contract syndrome" that drove a number of well established U.S. shipyards to the wall in this era.
+Delays in the construction of a torpedo boat for the US Navy, the USS MacKenzie, bankrupted the new company in 1899.
+Hillman & Sons was an example of the "naval contract syndrome" that drove a number of well established U.S. shipyards to closure in this era.
 The Hillman shipyard was subsequently acquired by William Cramp & Sons in 1900.